 In cases like this, we need to be sensitive to the consequences of our assumptions.
 We may never know which model is “right,” but we should be aware of the alternatives.

+What Happened in 2008

+The data file includes 2008.
+The S&P Index fell by more than 10% during one month, and came very close to this threshold in another!

 Take-Away Review

 Random variables provide a useful notation for describing problems that have uncertain outcomes.

 The outcomes of a random variable can be associated with probabilities.